Students from EU countries

 Students from non-EU countries, staying in the Czech Republic longer than 3 months, must prove they are in possession of the Comprehensive Health Insurance before receiving the visa.
 The comprehensive health insurance contract is presented before the visa is affixed to the applicant’s passport.

-Don't buy the health insurance before your visa application.
+Don’t buy the health insurance before your visa application.
 The Embassy will instruct you on the duration and type of health insurance.
+You will deal with it after the first interview before you go to pick up your visa from the embassy.

 You can read more details on the required medical insurance in the description of the Czech Ministry of Foreign Affairs.